Richard E. Stogran, P.E., CFEI, CVFI

 Consulting and Forensic Engineer

-He is a licensed engineer in the states of Connecticut, Florida, Georgia, North Carolina and South Carolina.
+He is a licensed engineer in the states of Florida, Georgia, North Carolina, South Carolina and Virginia.